wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-web/includes/3-handle-webpages.md

 ![The Focus text field on web page action.](..\media\focus-text-field-on-web-page-action.png)

-## Set checkbox state on web page and Select radio button on web page
+## Set checkbox state on web page and select radio button on web page

 Except for text fields, the majority of the web forms contain checkboxes and radio buttons.